Homeschool Program for Auditory Processing Disorder

 Auditory processing difficulties are caused by development delays — your CAPD child needs more language processing practice to refine processing skills than is currently available in daily life.
 Children hear 30-45 million words in the first four years of life.
 In most cases that is enough to build the processing skills needed for listening, language, reading and writing.

 But sometimes it is not enough.
 Your child may need more.
 This is where our Fast ForWord software can help.
 It provides processing practice, the equivalent of hearing millions of words in a few weeks, in most cases sufficient to bring auditory processing skills up to where they need to be.
+And processing is like riding a bike, once you learn, it sticks.

 Is It Auditory Processing?